 What’s prompted me to write this blog post is the number of inquiries I’ve had in the last few weeks from various entrepreneurs with the same question … they want to know how they should invest their business’s profits in light of the current economic situation.

 I want to be clear about something: my investment and asset allocation strategy are designed for entrepreneurs specifically.
 My book could have just as appropriately been titled: The Entrepreneur’s Guide for How to Become Wealthy.
 My book is written for entrepreneurs, not on how to build a business, or on how to become rich, but, on how entrepreneurs should create wealth, and then just as important, maintain wealth.

 If you’re a successful doctor, employee, or high wage earner, then the concepts that I discuss in my book aren’t nearly as relevant, and while you can certainly invest in, and divide your assets across three equal buckets, cash, equities, and real estate, an entrepreneur’s reason for holding a third of their wealth in cash is very different from a traditional non-entrepreneur investor.

 Let’s use my situation as an example.
-I’m at a very different stage today then I was when I was running my business where a large percentage of my income and wealth were sitting inside my business, and since I don’t really run a business, in the same way I once did, and now that I’ve sold much of business interests, I’m more focused on building a resilient, tax-advantaged, multiple currency, diversified, inflation-protected portfolio.
+I’m at a very different stage today than I was when I was running my business where a large percentage of my income and wealth were sitting inside my business, and since I don’t really run a business, in the same way, I once did, and now that I’ve sold much of business interests, I’m more focused on building a resilient, tax-advantaged, multiple currencies, diversified, inflation-protected portfolio.
 Today I’m more interested in maintaining wealth.

 And while I definitely still own real estate, and it comprises a large portion of my portfolio, I’m not as stuck on the three buckets.